2021 Martin Kantor Portrait Prize

-We are pleased to open entries for the 2021 Ballarat International Foto Biennale Martin Kantor Portrait Prize.
+We are pleased to present the 2021 Ballarat International Foto Biennale Martin Kantor Portrait Prize.
 This is open to all photographers and photo media artists and gives you the chance to have your work displayed and viewed at the Ballarat International Foto Biennale from 28 August to 24 October 2021 in Ballarat.

 The acquisitive first prize of $15,000 AUD, generously supported by the Dara Foundation, will be awarded to the work judged to be an exceptional photographic portrait of a significant Australian.